FlashDrag/recipe-app-api/README.md

     ports:
       - '8000:8000'
     # volumes to mount.
 Mounts the app directory on the host to the /app directory on the container.
-    # Allows to reflect changes made on the host in the container without having to rebuild the container.
+    # Maps directory in the container to the directory on the local machine
     volumes:
       - ./app:/app
       # `- ./app:/home/django-user/app` - for dev container development